MicrosoftEdge/WebView2Feedback/FindOnPage.md

 #### Description

-To initiate a find operation in a WebView2 control, use the `StartFind` method.
+To initiate a find operation in a WebView2 control, use the `StartFindAsync` method.
 This method allows setting the find term and find parameters via the `ICoreWebView2FindConfiguration` interface.
 Only one find session can be active per webview environment.
 Starting another with the same configuration will adjust